The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!

-With his well-muscled, low-slung physique and large head with the signature sourpuss expression, the English Bulldog is one of the most recognizable and adored breeds.
+A well-muscled, low-slung physique and large head with the signature sourpuss expression.
+The English Bulldog is one of the most recognizable and loved breeds.

 Unfortunately their famously flat face means they’re brachycephalic.

-This extreme shortening of the facial bones causes an obstruction of the airway that makes it difficult for them to breathe properly.
+This extreme shortening of the facial bones causes an obstruction of the airway.
+This makes it difficult for them to breathe properly.

 In fact, sometimes expensive surgery is the only option for the breed.

 Pricing for a Bulldog puppy typically starts in the $1,500 range.
 But due to their many health problems, the real cost of owning one is much more.